 Comprehensive Environmental Response, Compensation and Liability Act

-In the late 1970's, three hazardous waste sites, Love Canal in New York, Valley of the Drums in Kentucky and Times Beach in Missouri, were discovered.
+In the late 1970s, three hazardous waste sites, Love Canal in New York, Valley of the Drums in Kentucky and Times Beach in Missouri, were discovered.
 At each of these sites, hazardous wastes had been dumped several years before the sites were found.
-Unfortunately, the Resource Conservation and Recovery Act, also known as RCRA, did not cover wastes that were abandoned or uncontrolled.
+Unfortunately, the Resource Conservation and Recovery Act (RCRA) did not cover wastes that were abandoned or uncontrolled.

 On Dec.
-11, 1980, Congress passed the Comprehensive Environmental Response Compensation and Liability Act, also known as CERCLA (pronounced "sir-cla"), and better known as Superfund.
+11, 1980, Congress passed the Comprehensive Environmental Response Compensation and Liability Act (CERCLA [pronounced "sir-cla"]), and better known as Superfund.
 CERCLA created a federal Trust Fund through a tax on the chemical and petroleum industries.
 This Trust Fund or Superfund was to be used to clean up uncontrolled or abandoned hazardous waste sites when potentially responsible parties could not be identified or located.
 The fund also covered accidents, spills and other emergency releases of pollutants and contaminants into the environment.
-The Act gave EPA the power to search for the responsible parties, assure that they cooperate in the cleanup and recover costs once the cleanup was complete.
+The Act gave the U.S. Environmental Protection Agency (EPA) the power to search for the responsible parties, assure they cooperate in the cleanup and recover costs once the cleanup was complete.
 The Superfund was capitalized with $1.6 billion.

 Missouri also passed a law that requires the department to maintain, and make available to the public, a registry list of all abandoned or uncontrolled hazardous waste disposal sites in the state.
 Each year an annual report on all Missouri abandoned or uncontrolled hazardous waste sites is sent to the Missouri Hazardous Waste Management Commission, the Missouri General Assembly, the governor and the governing body of each Missouri county where a site is located.